fallen-icarus/cardano-loans/README.md

 - All outputs with beacons must contain exactly the principal for the loan + the offer deposit amount of ADA.
 No extraneous assets are allowed.
 - All outputs with beacons must go to a loan address using a valid staking credential.
-- The staking credential in the `CreateCloseOrUpdateOffer` redeemer must approve the transaction, in the way that matches the prefix for the Lender ID: pubkeys must sign and staking scripts must be executed.
+- The staking credential in the `CreateCloseOrUpdateOffer` redeemer must approve the transaction in the way that matches the prefix for the Lender ID: pubkeys must sign and staking scripts must be executed.